Strategy11/formidable-forms/readme.txt

 * We believe that forms should be extendable to meet your needs.
 So we give you access to <a href="https://formidableforms.com/features/customize-form-html-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">customize the form HTML</a> (like Contact Form 7).
 But you keep the ease and speed of a drag & drop form builder plugin.
 Our team labors for simplicity without sacrificing flexibility.
 * <a href="https://formidableforms.com/features/importing-exporting-wordpress-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Import and export forms, form submissions, styles, and views</a>.
 Quickly move forms, entries, views and styles to another site.
 Need to export leads to another service?
 Check.
 * <a href="https://formidableforms.com/features/wordpress-form-templates/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Form templates for instant form building</a>.
 Get started quickly with the most advanced form creator that includes form templates, style templates, and Formidable View templates.
 Our WordPress form generator makes it FAST to build job application forms, calculator forms, and other types of online forms.
 * Import our <a href="https://formidableforms.com/form-templates/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">pre-built form/view templates</a> as a shortcut to a final product.
-Our growing form template library includes payment forms, calculators, a WooCommerce product creator, and more.
+Our growing form template library includes payment forms, a WooCommerce product creator, and more.
 * <a href="https://formidableforms.com/features/wcag-accessible-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">WCAG accessible forms with A11Y and ADA compliance</a>.
 Don't alienate your audience.
 Ensure your survey, calculator, lead capture form, quizzes, and other online forms are compliant and available to everyone.
 Allow those using screenreaders to successfully use your WordPress forms.
 * <a href="https://formidableforms.com/features/invisible-spam-protection/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Invisible SPAM protection</a>.
 Don't waste time sorting through SPAM.
 Get instant and powerful anti-spam features from honeypot, invisible Google reCAPTCHA, Akismet, and the WordPress comment blacklist.
 * <a href="https://formidableforms.com/features/fill-out-forms-automatically/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Fill out forms automatically</a> with values from the user profile or posts (i.e. custom fields).
 When a user is logged in, prefill known values like first name, last name, and email address.